Egypt: Alex Dev Ltd-03/Beni Suef

 A group of three former employees claiming to represent 300 other former workers

-Labor issues, compliance with national law and IFC standards
+Labor issues and compliance with national law and IFC standards

 Project Information